To read a Tribute to William James Myers, click here.

 Welcome to my crazy world where there were two people using the same body – George “The Animal” Steele and Coach Jim Myers.
-Now that I am retired I enjoy playing THE CLASH OF CLANS.

 I have opened both of the doors of my careers and letting you in for a peek under the tent that has been my wild life.
 The book ANIMAL attempts to help the reader understand my career and life.
 The main thread of ANIMAL is about overcoming huge challenges and a learning disability.